 Don’t pay for help – the paid ‘advisers’ are often not as good as the free ones anyway.

-- Citizens Advice Bureaux (CAB) which provide free, confidential and independent advice from thousands of locations in the UK
+- Citizens Advice Bureau (CAB) which provide free, confidential and independent advice from thousands of locations in the UK.

 - StepChange is a debt charity offering an online debt remedy service and free debt advice in person or on the phone.

 - Christians Against Poverty is a national, free debt advice service that runs through local churches.

 - National Debtline is a website offering a guide to dealing with debt – and has some useful sample letters for writing to creditors.